Mid-Season Transfers: The Real Impact via Goalence Data

 Structural Finding

-- Winning-minute rate at the new club above 60%
+- Winning-minute rate at new club above 60%

 - Goals on pitch per match above 2.0

-A mid-season transfer produces two rows.
-If matches at the old club fall below MIN_MATCHES=5, that row gets filtered out.
-Koumas's 4 matches at Liverpool U21 don't appear in the dataset; his 6 matches at Hull City (≥5) do.
+When a player moves in January he creates two separate rows.
+If the match count at the old club falls below MIN_MATCHES=5, that row is filtered out.
+Uğurcan Çakır's 4 matches at Trabzonspor therefore don't appear in the dataset; his 25 matches at Galatasaray (5+) do.

-This means the early-season disruptive effect of mid-season transfers is partially hidden.
-A March-April analysis is cleaner.
+This means the early-season disruptive effect of mid-season transfers remains partially hidden in the data.
+An analysis run in March or April gives a cleaner picture.

 Tags